dkarduner/python-postgres-powerplants/README.md

 Checkout "insert.py" to define data to insert.

 ## SQL Schema
-"db_schema.pdf" contains how tables are related.
+"db_schema.pdf" contains info on how tables are related.